 Timor-Leste has made great strides in securing lasting peace and stability.
-The nation continues to face challenges, with economic growth reliant on government spending and diminishing revenues from oil and gas.
-The country's key challenge is to translate this relative financial wealth into sustained prosperity.
+The nation continues to face challenges, with economic growth reliant on government spending and revenues from natural resources.
+The country's key challenge is to translate this financial wealth into sustained prosperity.

 Emerging from decades of conflict, Timor-Leste became the first new sovereign state of the 21st century in May 2002.
-Today the nation is still committed to defending democracy including through an enabling environment for Civil Society Organisations (CSOs).
+Today the nation is still committed to defending democracy including an enabling environment for Civil Society Organizations (CSOs).
 In terms of the enabling environment for formal civil society, Timor-Leste has one of the most open civic spaces in South East Asia.
-The Constitution enshrines a broad bill of civil and political rights1 and Timor-Leste is party to seven of the nine core human rights treaties.2 Indicators such as the degree of openness within civic space are positive and, in comparative terms, Timor-Leste rates well in comparison to its neighbours.
-The Economist Democracy Index 2019 ranked Timor-Leste as the top country in South East Asia, and 44th globally, based on a consideration of electoral process and pluralism, the functioning of the Government, political participation, political culture, and civil liberties.
-Moreover, Timor-Leste also has the highest percentage of women (38%) in parliament in all of Asia, and is in the top 20 in the world.3
+The Constitution enshrines a broad bill of civil and political rights1 and Timor-Leste is party to seven of the nine core human rights treaties.2 Indicators such as the degree of openness within civic space are positive and, in comparative terms, Timor-Leste rates well next to its neighbours.
+The Economist Democracy Index 2019 ranked Timor-Leste as the top country in South East Asia, and 41st globally, based on a consideration of electoral process and pluralism, the functioning of the Government, political participation, political culture, and civil liberties.
+Moreover, Timor-Leste also has the highest percentage of women (38%) in parliament in all of Asia, and is in the top 20 in the world.3 quite effectively.

-The legal and regulatory framework for civil society organisations in Timor-Leste is nominally dealt with under decree law 5/2005, which covers the registration and regulation of non-profit organisations (including associations and foundations) operating within Timor-Leste.
 Several of the provisions of decree law 5/2005 on foundations and associations have been superseded by the civil code law 10/2011, a change perhaps not widely understood.
-In order to be registered with the Ministry of Justice, organisations are required to be registered with the NGO Forum of Timor-Leste (FONGTIL).
-FONGTIL serves as an umbrella organisation for all NGOs in Timor-Leste.
+In order to be registered with the Ministry of Justice, organizations are required to be registered with the NGO Forum of Timor-Leste (FONGTIL).
+FONGTIL serves as an umbrella organization for all NGOs in Timor-Leste.
 Other organisations need similar recognition from a relevant peak body to register.
 For example, cooperatives require a letter of recognition from the Secretary of State for Cooperatives and sporting clubs from the Secretary of State for Youth and Sports.